centreon/centreon-documentation/en/integrations/stream-connectors/sc-bsm.md

 ## How it Works

-* Every time a service or a host's state is checked, the event passes through Centreon Broker, which loads the Stream Connector to send state changes.
+* Every time a service or a host's state is checked, the event passes through Centreon Broker, which uses the functions defined in the Stream Connector to send state changes to BSM.
-* State changes can occur in case of an anomaly detection or metrics falling out of range.

 ## Requirements